ufcg-lsd/saps-engine/README.md

-  Creation Time | Date of first interation with task in Catalogue Update Time | Date of last interation with task in Catalogue Status | Tells if image was purged from database or not Error | Shows the error message in case of execution failure
+  Creation Time | Date of first interation with task in Catalogue Update Time | Date of last interation with task in Catalogue Status | Tells if image was purged from database or not Error Message | Shows the error message in case of execution failure

   For that, SEBAL Engine relies on a centralized database that gets and stores informations about task data and process output so the components can make their decisions.